Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 7200 CPUs, 14 TB mem, 95 minutes.

-## 16. Haplotye caller - missing/failed intervals
+## Step 16: Haplotye caller - Failed intervals

 This step checks and resubmits tasks with missing or empty VCF or VCF index files.
 In the future, this step will be combined with step 17.